+I am a Senior Lecturer in International Relations at the University of Exeter.
+I have taught IR at the University of Bath (2007-2009), the London School of Economics (2010-2012), and Coventry University (2012).
+I was an ESRC postdoctoral fellow at the University of Bristol, 2009-2010.
 I was awarded my PhD from the Department of Politics, History and IR, Loughborough University in 2008.
-My PhD thesis was titled "Justice, Order and Anarchy: The International Political Theory of Pierre-Joseph Proudhon (1809-1865)" and will be appearing in the Routledge New International Relations Series in 2011.
+My PhD thesis was titled "Justice, Order and Anarchy: The International Political Theory of Pierre-Joseph Proudhon (1809-1865)" was published in the Routledge New International Relations Series in 2013.

 A (very) Brief History of the ASN